-- Moving Forward A model of treatment for categorical deniers - Began in 2015, by Dr. Tim Whetstine-Richel - 2nd cohort in 2015, 3rd cohort completed group last week - Amenability based on risk and denial - ► No requirement that client desire treatment.
+- Moving Forward A model of treatment for categorical deniers in WA DOC - Began in 2015 at Airway Heights Corrections Center - Four cohorts, 40 total clients to date - Amenability based on risk and denial - ▶ No requirement that client desire treatment.
 Mandated program. - Previously screened for standard treatment and found to not be amenable due to denial of offense